-The 'Grey's Anatomy' 300th Episode References & Callbacks Will Make You So Emotional
+These 'Grey's Anatomy' References & Callbacks In The 300th Episode Will Make You So Emotional

 Can you believe that Grey’s Anatomy is at the 300-episode mark?
 I mean, I can, because I’ve been watching Grey’s Anatomy for 14 seasons now, and I’m actually surprised that it didn’t come sooner.
 Grey’s has always been a show that could poke fun at itself or try something new (remember that musical episode?
 It… wasn’t great), and in its 300th episode, you can bet the show was one for the fans.
 There were so many references and callbacks in the 300th episode of Grey’s Anatomy that pointed back to the first seasons, the near-misses, the Seattle-Grace-Mercy-Death reputation, and more, that it was clear that creator Shonda Rhimes was happy to tell the fans how much being able to get to 300 episodes meant to her.

 What hasn’t the cast of characters at Grey Sloan hospital gone through?
 There have been natural disasters, a crazed gunman, a bomb in a body cavity, a plane crash, alcoholic parents, a bus accident, a few ghosts, a lot of sex, a few brain tumors, and who could forget Izzie Stevens drilling a screw gun into a man’s skull after that ferry accident?
 Remember when Meredith almost drowned?
 Remember when Meredith almost died like seven other times?
 Remember when Derek actually died?
 (You won’t find me mourning that one.)
 The years have gone by, but Grey’s Anatomy has found a way to stay relevant.
 They even introduced “vajayjay” into the lexicon.
 Needless to say the show has been a force in the entertainment landscape this past decade.